-Once you’ve gotten the hang of the bagua map, arrange your furniture to allow energy to flow effectively throughout your home.
+Once you’ve gotten the hang of the Bagua map, arrange your furniture to allow energy to flow effectively throughout your home.
 Take a look at the bedroom for the most productive use of furniture arrangement.

-The bedroom is a key place to take time away from your busy life for relaxation and perhaps most importantly, healing.
-It may be a place of private turmoil especially after sharing it with a previous spouse.
+The bedroom is a key place to take time away from your busy life for relaxation and, perhaps most importantly, healing.
+It may be a place of private turmoil, especially after sharing it with a previous spouse.
 Whether it is the bedroom you shared or a completely new space, it’s the perfect place to bring rejuvenating, positive energy.

 Start with the bed.
 Position your frame in the commanding position.
 This position helps you deal with whatever life may throw at you over the course of the day while taking control of your individual state of mind.
 Your bed should face the door yet not completely at the entrance.
 Instead, utilize a diagonal orientation if you have space or choose a wall that is facing the doorway yet not directly opposite.

 If possible, avoid placing your bed under windows or beams.
 This plays to our natural instinct to remain alert in case of danger.
-Make sure your bed frame is free of cutout designs or is loose structurally.
+Make sure your bed frame is free of cutout designs and is not loose structurally.
 Facing the doorway and having a stable backing creates a very secure environment capable of being seen from the bed at any angle.

 Jennifer is a home design enthusiast passionate about creating beautiful spaces.
-She believes that true happiness begins at home so taking steps to improve interiors is vital for everyday positivity.
+She believes that true happiness begins at home, so taking steps to improve interiors is vital for everyday positivity.